mohamed1zaki/mohamed1zaki/README.md

-## Hi, I'm Zaki ✨

-🧠 Computer science student at University of Algiers 1

-🚀 I love building responsive, interactive apps with modern frameworks

-🔗 Always learning and diving into the latest tech trends

-💻 curious explorer of blockchain technologies
+Hi there! 👋

+I’m a Computer Science student at the University of Algiers 1, passionate about creating responsive and intuitive applications using modern frameworks.
+I enjoy exploring new technologies, keeping an eye on emerging trends, and experimenting with ideas that push my skills forward.
+I’m also particularly interested in blockchain ecosystems and how they can be applied to real-world problems.